Oroville Dam isn’t the only piece of California flood infrastructure under strain

 Michael Proctor said his family has owned his home on Riverview Court since 1971, and he remembers when the seepage used to be really bad before local levees were upgraded.

-“We’d have four or five inches of water in the backyard,” Proctor said.
+“We’d have 4 or 5 inches of water in the backyard,” Proctor said.
 “When my family first moved here, you’d see pipes coming out of everyone’s backyard.”

 Comments